best balance bike buying guide australia

 Rubber Tires: Rubber tires offer better traction and shock absorption than foam tires.

 Air Tires: Air tires are filled with compressed air in an elastic chamber to cushion vibrations and impacts while riding.
 The downside is that air tires are heavier and require regular inflation.
-It normally used for pedal bikes, not for balance bikes.
+Shop 12 inch Air Tires Wheel for Racer Balance Bike

 3. Paying Attention to Details